PolavarapuGirish/se24ucse177_AI-Assignment-3/Q1_Dijkstra_PathFinding/Dijkstra_PathFinding.md

 ⸻

- Concept Used
+🧠 Algorithm Used

 Dijkstra’s Algorithm
-	•	Finds the shortest path from a source node to all other nodes
+	•	Computes shortest path from a source node
-	•	Uses a priority queue
+	•	Uses a priority queue (min-heap)
-	•	Works for graphs with non-negative weights
+	•	Time Complexity: O((V + E) log V)

 ⸻

+📈 Optimization

+Caching Mechanism
+	•	Stores API responses in graph_cache.json
+	•	Reduces repeated API calls
+	•	Prevents hitting API rate limits

+⸻

- Conclusion
+🎓 Conclusion

-This project demonstrates how classical algorithms like Dijkstra can be enhanced using real-world data and modern APIs, making them more applicable to real-life scenarios such as navigation systems.
+This project demonstrates how classical algorithms like Dijkstra can be enhanced with real-world data and APIs, making them applicable to real-life scenarios such as navigation and route planning systems.